endk17/cryptoexchange/README.md

 ***Note: If any issues or errors are noted please log a GitHub issue for further review and discussion***

-***WARNING: As this is a publicly hosted application there is an attached cookie web policy which is which correlated to the original creator***
+***WARNING: As this is a publicly hosted application there is an attached cookie web policy in the [home.html](https://github.com/endk17/cryptoexchange/blob/main/app/templates/home.html#L18-L42) which is correlated to the original creator***
-***This should be adjusted to suit your own specific needs if you intend to utilise this solution elsewhere***
+***This should be swapped out and/or adjusted to suit your own specific needs if you intend to utilise this solution elsewhere***

 ## External Comments